motilalgit/SE577/README.md

-Below are the steps to followed during project setup .
+Below are the steps to be followed during project setup .

 ## Install the dependencies
 ```bash